Component

 int Calls parseInt (e.g., "124.5" to 124).
 0

-number Calls parseFloat (e.g., "124.5" to124.5’).
+number Calls parseFloat (e.g., "124.5" to 124.5’).
 0

-selector Calls querySelector (e.g., "#box" to`). null
+selector Calls querySelector (e.g., "#box" to `). null

 selectorAll Calls querySelectorAll and converts NodeList to Array (e.g., ".boxes" to [<a-entity class=”boxes”, …]), null